quintanar401/quintanar401.github.io/SYNTAX.md

 Context local's limitations:
 * `vek` doesn't create closures so such a local can be accessed only until its function returns.
-* any manipulation with a function - saving it for later use (tmp assignments are ok), sending to another thread, etc will break its link to the clocals.
+* any manipulation with a function - saving it for later use (tmp assignments are ok), sending to another process, etc will break its link to the clocals.
 * all above means that they can't be used to save state for a long time/emulate objects (unless you do an infinite loop like `{|| recv[..]; self()}`).
 If a function was successfully created then all its context locals can be theoretically accessed.
 If there is a runtime error then the function is called out of its syntactic context.
 There are advantages too: you can change such locals and the changes will be visible in the current computation in other functions.